-Justin Theroux Was Not “Devastated” By Jennifer Aniston InStyle Interview, Despite Tabloid Report
+Justin Theroux Was Not ‘Devastated’ By Jennifer Aniston ‘InStyle’ Interview, Despite Tabloid Report

-Jennifer Aniston recently told InStyle that’s she isn’t devastated by her breakup from Justin Theroux.
+Jennifer Aniston recently told InStyle that she isn’t devastated by her breakup from Justin Theroux.
 Now Radar Online is reporting that those words have broken her ex-husband’s heart.

 “Justin had no heads-up and no idea that Jennifer was doing the interview,” a purported insider told Radar.
 “He was heartbroken by her decision.”